2025 Latvian municipal elections: Voting rights

 The right to participate in municipal elections is for citizens of Latvia and other European Union Member States who were 18 years of age and are eligible to vote.
-In order to participate in municipal elections in Latvia, citizens of the European Union must be registered in the Latvian Population Register 90 days before the elections.
+To participate in municipal elections in Latvia, citizens of the European Union must be registered in the Latvian Population Register 90 days before the elections.
 All voters must be registered in the Voters Register as well.
 Voters have the right to vote in the local government where they have their registered place of residence 90 days before election day or in the local government where they own real estate registered.

 Voters who have the right to vote in municipal elections, but who will be abroad during the election, can vote by mail from abroad.

 New ballot papers

 Starting with the 2025 local elections, new ballot papers will be in force in Latvia.
 The main changes will affect those voters who wish to highlight one of the candidates in particular, or express a negative attitude towards one of the candidates on the selected list.
-Until now, it was customary for candidates whom a particular voter particularly supports to be marked with a “+” sign, and undesirable ones to be simply crossed out.
+Until now, it was customary for candidates whom a particular voter particularly supports to be marked with a "+" sign, and undesirable ones to be simply crossed out.
 According to this new ballot paper model, next to each candidate's name there will be two differently colored fields, and the voter will be able to shade one – the green field – if they particularly support a candidate, or shade the other – the red field – if they find the particular candidate unacceptable.